mpacala00/spring-angular-forum/README.md

 	    "user:update"
 	  ]
 	}
-Token lasts exactly for one day, which can be changed in **application.yml**.
+Tokens lasts exactly for one day, which can be changed in **application.yml**.
-Username passed in the token is helpful in determining if user is the owner of content (post or comment).
+Username passed in the token is helpful in determining whether the user is the owner of content (post or comment).
 Authorities are used in conditional component visibilty.

 Token is decoded on the front-end using [@auth0/angular-jwt](https://github.com/auth0/angular2-jwt) package and its stored in cookies using [ngx-cookie-service](https://www.npmjs.com/package/ngx-cookie-service)

 ## Conditional component visibility
-Component visibility is determined in 2 ways: either by using ***hasAuthority** directive or by checking **isOwner** boolean declared in component
+Component visibility is determined in 2 ways: either by using the ***hasAuthority** directive or by checking **isOwner** boolean declared in component

 	<button  mat-raised-button *hasAuthority="'user:delete'" color="accent">Admin</button>

-*hasAuthority directive is checking if the token has required authority.
+The *hasAuthority directive is checking if the token has required authority.

 Implementation: